The National Immigrant Justice Center

 - Identifies trends and recurring legal and social concerns.
 Recommends strategies for solutions and other needed advocacy.

 - Adheres to professional standards as outlined by governmental bodies, (and/or other appropriate professional associations), private funding sources, Organization plans/policies and Unit guidelines.
-Participates in periodic evaluative reviews and/or in-house and external staff training to ensure that she/he understands and continues to adhere to such standards.
+Participates in periodic evaluative reviews and/or in-house and external staff training to ensure that she/he understand and continues to adhere to such standards.
 Initiates requests for assistance or guidance from Supervisor to address new issues or complex concepts affecting adherence to professional standards.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Education and/or Experience: Juris Doctorate Degree required; and one year of direct experience in social service counseling and/or legal representation.

 - Language Skills: Fluency in spoken and written Spanish is required.
 Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to effectively present information and respond to questions from groups of managers, clients, customers, and the general public.